 One type of treat that Greeks are really fond of is candied fruits.
 There are different ways to do the process, but most include gently boiling the fruit in a strong sugar syrup and then repeating the process multiple times with increasingly stronger concentrations of fresh syrup.
 Eventually the fruit becomes crystallized, and is often called glacé fruit.

 As much as I like some of these delicacies, I often find that the fruits can lose too much flavor and end up tasting like soft lumps of sugar.
 So instead, I decided to simplify the process and prepare the fruits more like traditional spoon sweets, but then allow the fruits to dry.
 This way you still have a sweet treat, but also have one that tastes like the original fruit.
-Best yet is that the process will create a lovely syrup you can use for so many things!
+Best yet is that the process will create a lovely syrup that you can use for so many things!
 Think flavored drinks, topping for yogurt or ice cream, and of course, waffles and pancakes!